Skip to content

 pip install dynapydantic

-conda via the conda-forge channel:
+or with conda via the conda-forge channel:

 conda install dynapydantic